 I just realized that I’ve never posted my Shaker Boxes here.
 Ever since I took a wood-bending class, I’m enjoying to make them every now and then.
 It’s fun.
-But as the result of making many, I made a few that are not good enough to sell nor give.
-I didn’t want to throw away so they sat in my garage for many months until I came up with this idea…
+But as the result of making many (or attempting to make many), I made a few that are not good enough to sell or give.
+I didn’t want to throw them away so they sat in my garage for many months until I came up with this idea…

 Technically, it’s Gold-Color Metal Leafing.
 But they do the same thing.
 It does not only make it pretty, but it also hides unwanted spots I created on top of the boxes by mistake!

-I am so happy with the result.
+I am happy with the result.
 I can now forgive myself when making mistakes.

 I found an antique-sh wingback chair on Craig’s List and upholstered it.